patrickkunka/mixitup/README.md

 ##### Control Scoping

-Starting with MixItUp 3, controls should be placed within your container (local scoping) to prevent accidental interaction with other active MixItup instances in the DOM.
+Starting with MixItUp 3, controls should be placed within your container (local scoping) to prevent accidental interaction with other active MixItUp instances in the DOM.

-To keep your grid of target elements isolated from your controls and help with styling, additional wrapper elements can be added around controls and target elements:
+To keep your grid of target elements isolated from your controls and aid with styling, additional wrapper elements can be added to ringfence controls and target elements:

 ```html
 <div class="container">